vimotest/viewmodel-classification/step2_search_process/README.md

 Sometimes ChatGPT was not sure what to classify and wrote something about its decision.
 We searched for those decisions systematically.
 We re-checked the chatgpt scans not classified as `B` or `C` by systematically searching all analysis texts for indications, see `ChatGptUnsureChecker.kt`.

-## Grabbing Paper Resources
+## Grabbing Scholar Entries

-To grab paper resources, we retrieved systematically scholar entries from GoogleScholar and SemanticScholar.
+To grab scholar entries, we retrieved systematically scholar entries from GoogleScholar and SemanticScholar.
 Afterward, we created a "joined.csv" with the program `PreparePaperSearchesToJoinedCsv.kt`.
 Then we manually filtered the joined.csv entries by removing:
 * duplicates